aws/copilot-cli/site/content/docs/developing/internal-albs.en.md

 ```

 ### Aliases, Health Checks, and More
-The `http` field for Backend Services has all the subfields and capabilities as that for Load Balanced Web Services.
+The `http` field for Backend Services has all the subfields and capabilities that Load Balanced Web Services's `http` field has.

 ``` yaml
 http: